kusamanetwork/userguide/docs/try/validate.md

 ![zero-peer](../img/guides/how-to-validate/polkadot-zero-peer.png)

 **A:** Make sure to enable `30333` libp2p port.
-Eventually, it will take a little bit of times to discover other peers over the network.
+Eventually, it will take a little bit of time to discover other peers over the network.

 ## VPS List